turingschool/front-end-curriculum/projects/module-3/showcase.md

 * All components which receive props implement prop typechecking (proptypes or otherwise)

 ✨WOW✨ can look like:
 * Refactoring your stateful components into class-based components.
 Be sure to do this on a separate branch and submit the link to that PR to your Project Manager.
 You do not need to merge it in.
+Highlight your ability to work with both styles by describing the refactor and linking to the branch in your README.

 ### Routing